kartolo/direct_mail/Documentation/Configuration/ConfiguringTheDirectMailModuleInPageTsconfig/Index.rst

          Note: When this option is set on a direct mail, images and other media are encoded and incorporated into the messages.
 Sent messages will be heavier to transport.

+         Note: To prevent embedding of a specific image add ``do_not_embed="1"`` to the image tag.
+This can be useful for adding third party tracking.

          When the option is not set, images and media are included in HTML content by absolute reference (href) to their location on the site